ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

    Current metadata_version is "1.1"

 :supported_by: Who supports the module.
    Default value is ``community``.
+For information on what the support level values entail, please see :ref:`Modules Support <modules_support>`.
 Values are:

    * core
    * network
    * certified
    * community
-   * curated (Deprecated.
-Modules in this category should probably be core or certified instead.)
+   * curated (*deprecated value - modules in this category should be core or certified instead*)

-   For information on what the support level values entail, please see :ref:`Modules Support <modules_support>`.
+:status: List of strings describing how stable the module is likely to be.

-:status: This field records information about the module that is important to the end user.
-It's a list of strings.
    The default value is a single element list ["preview"].
 The following strings are valid statuses and have the following meanings:

-   :stableinterface: The module's parameters are
+   :stableinterface: The module's parameters are stable.
+Every effort will be made not to remove parameters or change
-      stable.
-Every effort will be made not to remove parameters or change their meaning.
-It is not a rating of the module's code quality.
+      their meaning. **Not** a rating of the module's code quality.
    :preview: The module is in tech preview.
 It may be
       unstable, the parameters may change, or it may require libraries or web services that are themselves subject to incompatible changes.